sudharsanbaskaran09-eng/sudharsanbaskaran09-eng/README.md

 ⚙️ CI/CD | Automation | Infrastructure as Code
 🐧 Linux | DevSecOps | Monitoring

----

-## 👨‍💻 About Me

-I'm a **fresh graduate** passionate about building **scalable, secure, and automated cloud systems**.
-Actively building production-grade cloud and DevOps projects, and seeking my first role as a **DevOps Engineer, Cloud Engineer, or Cloud Support/Solutions Engineer**.

-I focus on:
-- Automating cloud infrastructure with IaC
 - Building reliable CI/CD pipelines
 - Containerization and orchestration
 - Monitoring, logging, and performance optimization